gridai/grid-docs/products/run-run-and-sweep-github-files/faq.md

 ## Experiments are queued for a long time

-If experiments are queued for a long time it could be a sign that instance type requested is not available; reach out on slack or open a github issue if you see this: [https://github.com/gridai/gridai/issues](https://github.com/gridai/gridai/issues)
+If experiments are queued for a long time it could be a sign that instance type requested is not available; reach out on slack or open a github issue if you see this: [https://github.com/gridai/gridai/issues](https://github.com/gridai/gridai/issues).
+Choosing another instance type may help in some cases.